-Kate joined the Youth Project in 2015, and is excited to be working with a team who is passionate about supporting our LGBTQ+ youth.
-Active in the LGBTQ+ community for many years, Kate is a strong advocate for the advancement of LGBTQ rights.
-Kate also serves as treasurer of the Canadian Professional Association for Transgender Health (CPATH) and has previously served as Chair of the Nova Scotia Rainbow Action Project (NSRAP).
+Kate joined the Youth Project in 2015, and is excited to be working with a team who is passionate about supporting our LGBTQ2+ youth.
+Active in the LGBTQ2+ community for many years, Kate is a strong advocate for the advancement of LGBTQ2+ rights.
+Kate has previously served as Chair of the Nova Scotia Rainbow Action Project (NSRAP) and as treasurer of the Canadian Professional Association for Transgender Health (CPATH).
+Kate was Grand Marshall of the Halifax Pride Parade in 2015.
 In addition to her community involvement, she brings twenty years of finance and accounting experience to her role as Executive Director.

 Community Engagement Coordinator

 Bria works mainly with gender and sexuality alliances (GSAs) across the province to offer support and resources.
 She is originally from Cape Breton, where she was involved with the Ally Centre for a number of years, but has called Halifax home for over 7.
 She has received a BSC in Psychology (Saint Mary’s) and a degree in Therapeutic recreation (NSCC).
 Outside of the Youth Project Bria enjoys snowboarding, basketball, and video games.